stratux/stratux-setup/README.md

 Q: How do I update stratux when a new version is released?

-A: If the stratux-setup folder still exists, login in as root, cd to the stratux-setup folder, run "git pull" then "bash stratux-setup" and reboot, otherwsie follow the standard install instructions listed above.
+A: If the stratux-setup folder still exists, login in as root and cd to the stratux-setup folder, run "git pull" then "bash stratux-setup" and reboot, otherwsie follow the standard install instructions listed above.